Game Builder Garage: Reception

-Game Builder Garage received "generally favorable" reviews according to review aggregator Metacritic.
+Game Builder Garage received "generally favorable" reviews according to review aggregator website Metacritic.
 Nintendo Life's Alex Olney praised the game's tutorials, but criticized the lack of visual options given to players.
 IGN's Seth Macy enjoyed the amount of options and tools the game gives to players.
 Game Builder Garage was described by Polygon as a followup to Nintendo Labo.
 It was also the bestselling retail game during its first week of release in Japan, with 71,241 physical copies being sold across the country.
-As of December 31, 2021, Game Builder Garage had sold 1.06 million units in total worldwide.
+As of December 31, 2022, Game Builder Garage had sold 1.15 million units in total worldwide.

 Creators have recreated several notable games using the software, including recreations of Super Mario Kart, F-Zero, and Sonic the Hedgehog.